Healthy By Design Gardener’s Market

 Family Fun Highlights Healthy By Design Gardeners’ Market

 WHEN: Every Thursday, June 8 – October 5, 2017, 4:30 -- 6:30 p.m.

 WHERE: South Park, intersection of South 28th Street and Sixth Avenue South

-The Healthy By Design Gardeners’ Market is a place where you can buy local produce direct from gardeners and farmers.
-It is returning to South Park this summer with increased emphasis on family-friendly activities!
+BILLINGS, MT – The Healthy By Design Gardeners’ Market, a place where you can buy local produce direct from gardeners and farmers, returns to South Park this summer with increased emphasis on family-friendly activities.
 The activities and events include:

 Last year’s Market averaged 11 vendors each week and had an average weekly attendance of more than 150 customers.
 Vendors pay no fee to sell at the Market, but they must take a short training and call the Market manager two days in advance to reserve a spot.

 The Gardeners’ Market accepts cash, debit cards, credit cards, WIC nutrition program benefits and Supplemental Nutrition Assistance Program (SNAP) benefits.
 SNAP participants can double their spending power, using up to $10 of their SNAP funds each week to buy up to $20 in produce through a dollar-matching incentive program.

 “Though partnerships with the Public Library, Parks and Rec and other groups, we’ve been able to expand family-friendly activities to bring new shoppers to the Market.
 While the idea was to bring fresh, affordable produce to the South Park neighborhood, the Market is open to everyone,” said Maia Dickerson, the Gardeners’ Market manager.
 “Since the first market is so early in the growing season, it tends to offer salad fixings, including leafy greens like lettuce, kale and beet greens.”